expresspigeon/blog/src/content/kb/integrations/zapier.md

 ![](images/zapier/zap_11.png)

-- If all went OK in previous step, you will see that Saleforce part is all green and you can proceed to ExpressPigeon part.
+- If all went OK in previous step, you will see a green 'Success' buttone green and you can proceed to ExpressPigeon step.

 ![](images/zapier/zap_12.png)